-As described above, the Compensation Committee determines the base salary and target bonus percentage for each of our executive officers, including our named executive officers, on an annual basis.
-As part of the process, our Controller, at the direction of Dr. deBethizy or Mr. Skaletsky, assembles: a tally sheet for each executive officer; data showing the relationship of the executive officer's compensation to the compensation of our other executive officers; and base and total compensation data for executives in comparable positions in our then-current peer group or comparable companies in our industry based on number of employees as reflected in the Radford Global Life Sciences Survey.
-This information is provided in addition to any peer group or other data or information that may be provided by any compensation consultant engaged by the Compensation Committee.
-In addition, where our compensation committee has engaged a compensation consultant, our Controller provides information requested by the consultant, such as job codes used to correlate our executive officers with positions in the Radford survey.
+As described above, on an annual basis for each of our executive officers, including our named executive officers, the Compensation Committee determines base salary and considers whether to make any adjustment in target bonus percentage.
+As part of the process, the Compensation Committee's consultant or, if none is engaged for any particular year and Dr. deBethizy or the chairperson of the Compensation Committee so directs, our Controller assembles: a tally sheet for each executive officer; data showing the relationship of the executive officer's compensation to the compensation of our other executive officers; and base and total compensation data for executives in comparable positions in our then-current peer group or comparable companies in our industry based on number of employees as reflected in the Radford Global Life Sciences Survey.
+This information is provided in addition to any other peer group or other data or information that may be provided by any consultant engaged by the Compensation Committee.
+In addition, where the Compensation Committee has engaged a consultant, our Controller may provide information requested by the consultant, such as job codes used to correlate our executive officers with positions in the Radford survey.

-For each executive officer other than himself, Dr. deBethizy makes a recommendation regarding base salary and target bonus percentage to the Compensation Committee, taking into account the factors discussed above.
-At or about the same time, Dr. deBethizy proposes to the Compensation Committee corporate performance objectives, determined in consultation with our entire senior management team, for the incentive award program.
+For each executive officer other than himself, Dr. deBethizy makes a recommendation regarding base salary and, in some cases, target bonus percentage to the Compensation Committee, taking into account the factors discussed above.
+At or about the same time, Dr. deBethizy proposes for the consideration of the Compensation Committee corporate performance objectives, determined in consultation with our executive management team, for the annual cash incentive award program.
 He then participates in the meeting at which the Compensation Committee determines the base salary and target bonus percentage for our executive officers and the performance objectives for the incentive award program.
 No other member of management is present for the portion of this meeting during which these matters are finally determined.
-Dr. deBethizy is excused from the portion of the meeting during which his performance is considered and his base salary and target bonus percentage are determined.
+Dr. deBethizy is excused from the portion of the meeting during which his performance is considered and his base salary and target bonus percentage are finally determined.

-With respect to the granting of options, the Compensation Committee has historically determined the period of time over which the shares reserved for issuance under the Equity Plans may be considered for grant.
-In making that determination, the Compensation Committee takes into account market data relating to burn rate and equity overhang for comparable companies in our industry, overall employee ownership, dilutive events and the role of stock-based awards in meeting the objectives of our compensation program.
-Based on the guidance received from the Compensation Committee, Dr. deBethizy may from time to time propose that the Compensation Committee consider the grant of options.
-In that event, Dr. deBethizy typically recommends a number of shares to be made subject to the option proposed to be granted to each of our executive officers based on our executive compensation objectives and the factors discussed above.
-The Compensation Committee then makes the determination whether to grant any or all of the options and, if it determines to make a grant, the individuals who will receive an option and the number of shares to be subject to such option.
-As discussed above, the Compensation Committee has determined that, as a general matter, it will consider making option grants as part of the annual performance assessment process each January.
+With respect to the granting of stock options, the Compensation Committee has historically determined the period over which the shares reserved under our equity plans are intended to be available for consideration for potential issuance.
+In making that determination, the Compensation Committee takes into account market data relating to burn rate for comparable companies in our industry, overall employee ownership, dilutive events and the role of stock-based awards in meeting the objectives of our compensation program.
+Based on the guidance received from the Compensation Committee, Dr. deBethizy may from time to time propose that the Compensation Committee consider the grant of stock options.
+In that event, Dr. deBethizy typically recommends a number of shares to be made subject to the stock option proposed to be granted to each of our executive officers based on our executive compensation objectives and the factors discussed above.
+The Compensation Committee then makes the determination whether to grant any or all of the stock options and, if it determines to make a grant, the individuals who will receive a stock option and the number of shares to be subject to such stock option.

+As discussed above, the Compensation Committee has determined that, as a general matter, it will consider making stock option grants as part of the annual performance assessment process.